psvaiter/one-http-client/README.md

 own interfaces, so it can be easily replaced with little maintenance effort.
 We can do it with loggers, serializers, authenticators, event hub providers, etc. It's a good practice.

-How many times have you needed to replace some infrastructure component?
+Great, but how many times have you needed to replace some infrastructure component?
 Almost never, I bet.
-It's always a consequence of "What if one day I need to ...?" question.
+It's always a consequence of _"What if one day I need to ...?"_ question.
 Usually you're right.
 Other times it's just too much, like in the case of HttpClient.

 Most applications need to do basic HTTP requests, a bunch of them, all the time, and that's all.